jackiehjm/stx-docs/doc/source/developer_resources/build_docker_image.rst

 Image build command
 ^^^^^^^^^^^^^^^^^^^

-Example image build command, using the CENGN base image and wheels:
+Example image build command, using the official StarlingX base image and wheels:

 ::